ArticySoftware/Articy3ImporterForUnreal/README.md

 Getting started with custom script methods is easy.
 Simply start using new methods in articy:draft as if they already exist (as pictured below) and import your project into Unreal.

-Please be careful, however, to use only one custom script method per instruction node.
+Please be careful, however, to use only one custom script method per instruction node if you need to guarantee a sequential execution in Unreal for theses instructions.

 ![](docs/custom-method-node.png)